Supreme Court set to take up all-or-nothing abortion fight | Times Leader

 Click here to subscribe today or Login.

-WASHINGTON (AP) — Both sides are telling the Supreme Court there’s no middle ground in The justices can either
+WASHINGTON — Both sides are telling the Supreme Court there’s no middle ground in Wednesday’s showdown over abortion.
+The justices can either reaffirm the constitutional right to an abortion or wipe it away altogether.

 “There are no half measures here,” said Sherif Girgis, a Notre Dame law professor who once served as a law clerk for Justice Samuel Alito.

-A ruling that overturned Roe and the 1992 case of would lead to outright bans or severe restrictions on abortion in 26 states, , a research organization that supports abortion rights.
+A ruling that overturned Roe and the 1992 case of Planned Parenthood v.
+Casey would lead to outright bans or severe restrictions on abortion in 26 states, according to the Guttmacher Institute, a research organization that supports abortion rights.

-, at roughly six weeks, though those cases turn on the unique structure of the law and how it can be challenged in court, not the abortion right.
-Still, to allow the Texas law, which relies on citizen lawsuits to enforce it, to take effect in the first place.
+The justices are separately weighing disputes over Texas’ much earlier abortion ban, at roughly six weeks, though those cases turn on the unique structure of the law and how it can be challenged in court, not the abortion right.
+Still, abortion rights advocates were troubled by the court’s 5-4 vote in September to allow the Texas law, which relies on citizen lawsuits to enforce it, to take effect in the first place.

 “This is the most worried I’ve ever been,” said Shannon Brewer, who runs the only abortion clinic in Mississippi, the Jackson Women’s Health Organization.